-- Change the value of the state variable back to run
+- Change the value of the state variable back to run by double clicking the cell and then selecting run from the enumeration list and press Enter.

 Selecting Variables for Recording and Alternative Viewing

 Each variable has a Mark and a Record attribute.
 The Mark attribute, when set, indicates that the variable is of particular interest and may be viewed in other panels.
 The Record attributes specifies that the variable is to be included in recording sessions.